miura/NEUBIAS_AnalystSchool2020/NEUBIAS_BioimageAnalystSchool2020.md

       - DeepIJ with normal computational resources

-###  Lecture: Use of the p-value as a size-dependent function: model and applications

-- Speaker: [Estibalitz Gomez de Marisca]l(https://image.hggm.es/en/estibaliz-gomez)
-- A talk based on her preprint: "Confronting p-hacking: addressing p-value dependence on sample size", bioarxiv, doi: https://doi.org/10.1101/2019.12.17.878405

 ## Workflows, Student Presentations

 Some workflows submitted by participants during registration will be selected for presentation during the school.